-Five weeks later, and no earlier than 17th May, further restrictions will be lifted.
+Since the 17th May, further restrictions have been lifted.
 This means that:

-Indoor entertainment and attractions, such as cinemas, museums and galleries, will be allowed to open.
+Indoor entertainment and attractions, such as cinemas, museums and galleries, are now allowed to open.

-Indoor hospitality, like restaurants, pubs and bars will be able to reopen, operating with table service only.
+Indoor hospitality, like restaurants, pubs and bars can now reopen, operating with table service only.

-30 people from multiple households will be able to meet outdoors, while six people (or two households) will be able to meet indoors, including in private homes.
-Gatherings of over 30 people will remain illegal.
+30 people from multiple households are able to meet outdoors, while six people (or two households) are able to meet indoors, including in private homes.
+Gatherings of over 30 people remain illegal.

 All other accommodations, like hotels, hostels, B&Bs and campsites with shared facilities can reopen for domestic trips and holidays.